ctm/Bataan-Memorial-Death-March/README.md

 Both uprights broke about 4.5 miles out.
 As such, I had to walk back with a broken pack and I didn't get my full workout done that day.

-My sister and brother-in-law are ordering me a replacement Kelty.
-In the meantime, I'll kit up my Osprey with 40 pounds and use that for my 5.56 mile speed run this coming Wednesday.
-Whee!
+My sister and brother-in-law bought me a replacement Kelty.
+I used it for the first time on Thursday, March 11th to do my 1/2 distance taper speed run.
+Normally that's a Wednesday run, but my schedule got temporarilly shifted by a day.
+Although the pack came on Tuesday, I didn't set it up until Thursday morning, which resulted in me getting off to a much later than usual start.
+Oh well.
+It's been a unique training season.